 Chimichurri

 If you’ve never tried Chimichurri, you’re in for a real treat!
-It has such a fresh taste from the herbs, a little tang from vinegar, and is the perfect condiment for a juicy steak!
+There is an overwhelming fresh taste from herbs, a little tang from vinegar, and it’s the perfect condiment for a juicy steak!

-This sauce can be made with a mortar and pestle or a food processor (“pesto-style”) with the blade attachment.
+This sauce should be made with a mortar and pestle, but a food processor (“pesto-style”) with the blade attachment will work to mince the ingredients.
 If you’re tenacious, you could make this with a chef’s knife, finely mincing every bit.
 That’s a lot of elbow grease, but if you’re determined, go for it.

 As I mentioned before, yes, you can use a food processor for this recipe, but let me tell you, and I’m not sure you’ll even believe me, but you WILL get better results using a mortar and pestle.
-The proof is in the smell!
+The proof is in the aroma and flavor!
 Seriously!
-I’m not kidding you.
-Pounding your herbs and vegetables (garlic, fresh pepper and shallot) will have a different smell than your processor.
-The texture will be slightly different, too, but it will be good.
-Your choice… but I hope I’ve swayed you.
+Pounding your herbs and vegetables (garlic, fresh chile pepper and shallot) will have a different aroma than your processor.
+The texture will be slightly different, too.
+Your choice… but I hope I’ve swayed you toward the mortar and pestle method.

-I list the “leaves” of the parsley and cilantro.
-You could use the tender stems from both herbs, but I would cut off the hardy ones.
-That’s just my personal preference, though.
+I list the “leaves” of the parsley and cilantro, along with the tender stems, but I would cut off the hardy ones.

-Some recipes use lemon juice as their acid.
+Some recipes use lemon juice for the acid.
 You can certainly use that as a taste preference instead of red wine vinegar.
+The vinegar suits my tastes well.

 Other recipes use only parsley for the herbs in Chimichurri.
 You may come across some recipes that add mint.
-You can play around with it and adjust if you’d like.
+I love the balance of Italian parsley, cilantro and oregano.
+Play around with a variety of herbs and adjust as you’d like.

-Add your shallot, garlic, and chile in chunks about 1” in size.
+Chop your shallot, garlic, and chile into chunks about ¾ – 1” in size.
 Since you’re going to be pounding them into oblivion, you don’t need to mince them first.

 Chimichurri